How to Stay Healthy for the Holidays

-The holidays are a special time of year.
-The decorations, the films, the music, and of course, the food!
-All of these things make the holiday season seem light and full of joy.
-Holiday foods are as delicious as they are dangerous.
-For women going through the menopausal transition, some holiday foods can help maintain menopausal health and some can make menopausal symptoms worse.
+The holidays are a special time of year, where we all get to enjoy the decorations, the films, the music, and of course, the food!
+But for women going through the menopausal transition, some holiday foods can help maintain menopausal health and some can make menopausal symptoms worse.

 What Are Menopause Symptom Triggers?